erikhedb/ML_AI_Labs/README.md

 - Synthetic Data Vault - Used in TDM for Test data purposes
 - Explor the different algorithms used and map them onto the ML landscape

-## Explore the Sidekit breast cancer data set
+## Explore the Wisconsin breast cancer data set -  [From scikit-learn](https://scikit-learn.org/stable/)
 - Does multiple linear regresion say anything?
 - What are the most important factors for breast cancer?